thechamele0n/Lin_CSCI2270_FinalProject/README.md

 --------------------------------------------------------------------------------

 ##Open Issues/bugs##
-If you were to input anything other than numbers it will begin a never-ending loop.
+If you were to input anything other than numbers, it will begin a never-ending loop.

 --------------------------------------------------------------------------------